Explore Learning Login: Track Your Child’s Progress & Access Resources

 Viewing Progress in Reflex

-Once logged in to the Reflex Parent Account, you can click on your child’s profile and access three key reports:
+Once logged into the Reflex Parent Account, clicking your child’s profile reveals three core report sections:

-• Fact Detail: a breakdown of math facts practiced
+• Fact Detail: breakdown of math facts practiced, including accuracy rates by operation

 Complement with Gizmos Insights (Anticipated)